 Over the course of several months, our team of professional mountain bike testers rode each set of wheels in this review for hundreds of miles.
 We swapped wheels often for comparison and took detailed notes on each model's performance characteristics.
-In an effort to level the playing field, all of the wheels tested were in the 29" wheel size with boost spacing, 15 x 110 in the front and 12 x 148 in the rear.
-Each wheelset was mounted with the same exact tire combination, a 29" x 2.5" Maxxis Minnion WT DHF EXO Protection in the front and a 29" x 24."
-Maxxis Minion WT DHR II EXO Protection in the rear.
-Tires were weighed for consistency prior to installation and sealant was doled out at 4 ounces per tire.
-Testers used their own personal bikes for the purposes of familiarity and additional consistency.
+To level the playing field, all of the wheels tested were in the 29" wheel size with boost spacing, 15 x 110 in the front and 12 x 148 in the rear.
+Each wheelset was mounted with the same exact tire combination, a 29" x 2.5" Maxxis Minion WT DHF EXO Protection in the front and a 29" x 2.4" Maxxis Minion WT DHR II EXO Protection in the rear.
+Tires were weighed for consistency before installation, and sealant was doled out at 4 ounces per tire.
+Testers used their own personal bikes for familiarity and additional consistency.

 Ride Quality

 To test the ride quality of the various models, we rode each one of them a lot.
 Each of our testers took each wheelset for 4-5 rides ranging in length from 15-25 miles.
 During those rides, we went out of our way to focus on the performance of each model while climbing, descending, cornering, and smashing through rock gardens.
-We also considered the design, weight, and freehub engagement of each set and how that related to on-trail performance.
-After testing each model we took detailed notes on their performance and discussed their strengths and weaknesses.
+We also considered each set's design, weight, and freehub engagement and how they relate to on-trail performance.
+After testing each model, we took detailed notes on their performance and discussed their strengths and weaknesses.
 We also switched between models frequently for direct comparisons.

 Freehub Engagement